zhulibin123/handouts/challenge.md

 #### Challenge

 Create a data frame from scratch that has three columns and 5 rows.
 In a column named "size", place a sequence from 1 to 5.
 For a column named "year", create a factor with three levels representing the past three years.
-Name the third column "prop" and place 5 random samples from a uniform distribution.
+Name the third column "prop" and put in 5 random samples from a uniform distribution.
 Show the summary of a linear model following the formula `prop ~ size + year`.

 #### Challenge